nmayorov/nio-chat/README.md

 Chat server logic is implemented in `ChatLogic`.
 It uses `Message` objects to represent different kinds of messages.
 The method `getBytes()` does serialization of message to bytes so it can be transferred over a socket.
 The messages are read and constructed from byte buffers using `nextMessage(ByteBuffer buffer)` static method.
-Also there is `Command` class which represen commands to the server passed from a user from a chat message.
+Also there is `Command` class which represent commands to the server passed from a user from a chat message.
 It is organized in a similar manner as `Message` objects.

 `Client` is configurable with `InputSystem` and `DisplaySystem`, which in theory should allow to use `Client` in